christiandunkel/raytracer/documentation/documentation.md

 ### Camera

 The `camera` property defines the camera looking on to the scene.
-The camera is defined using a position, a vector that points up and a vector that points to the right from its origin.
+The camera is defined using a position, a vector that points in the direction the camera looks and a vector that points to up from its origin.

 *Multiple cameras can be defined.* The [render](#render) property defines, which camera is used to render the scene as an image.

 ```
-define camera <name> <pos> <up-vec> <right-vec>
+define camera <name> <pos> <front-vector> <up-vector>
 ```

 - `name` is a string, defining the name of the camera.
 - `pos` is the position of the camera in world space and consists of 3 numbers for the x-, y- and z-axis that are separated by spaces.
-- `up-vec` is the vector pointing up from the origin of the camera.
+- `front-vector` is the vector pointing in the direction the camera looks from its origin.
 The parameter consists of 3 numbers for the x-, y- and z-axis that are separated by spaces.
-- `right-vec` is the vector pointing to the right from the origin of the camera.
+- `up-vector` is the vector pointing up from the origin of the camera.
 The parameter consists of 3 numbers for the x-, y- and z-axis that are separated by spaces.

 *Example definition:*